ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 #### | Google Maps JS API

 This is where the rubber meets the road.
 For now, I'm using the coordinates returned from the Severe Weather Data Inventory to plot map markers and feed the heatmaps.
-Eventually I want to test ride using the KMZ virtual globe format.
+Eventually I want to try out the KMZ virtual globe format used a lot in Google Maps.

 You'll be able to see in the code where I'm dynamically loading the API via the NPM package: [@googlemaps/js-api-loader](https://www.npmjs.com/package/@googlemaps/js-api-loader).
-I'll dive deeper into the Loader class in the next project log post.

 <figure>
   <img class='post-img' alt='Google Maps JS API' src='/images/posts/20210916__google-maps-js-api.png'/>